How to Trim a Window (Nursery Update!)

-One of my favorite projects we’ve tackled recently was trimming out the windows in our dining room.
+One of my favorite projects we’ve tackled recently was adding trim to the windows in our dining room.
 We decided we wanted to take on all of the windows in the house eventually, so today I’m sharing the full DIY process for how to trim a window (it’s so easy!) in the nursery.

-Corey and I live in an area of Texas where most of the houses don’t have a lot of, um, personality.
+Corey and I live in an area of suburbia where most of the houses don’t have a lot of, um, personality.
 Like, at all.
-There are a few gems in our area, but for the most part, our little town didn’t start growing until the 80’s, which means that aside from a couple of (gorgeous and expensive and way out of reach) historic/unique homes, the vast majority of our options are builder-grade tract homes built in the 80’s or later.
+There are a few gems in our area, but for the most part, our little town didn’t start growing until the 80’s.
+That means that aside from a couple of (gorgeous and expensive and way out of reach) historic/unique homes, the vast majority of our options are builder-grade tract homes built in the 80’s or later.

-While we both dream of someday finding a gorgeous old home or one with a ton of architectural interest and fun details, we also really love the challenge of taking a plain, boring house and turning it into something special.
-That’s why we’re constantly doing things like adding wallpaper, fun wall treatments like DIY board and batten, and changing up fireplaces – because we believe a lot of a home’s personality lies in those little details!
+As much as we’d love a home with tons of personality, we also really love the challenge of taking a plain, boring house and turning it into something special.
+That’s why we’re constantly doing things like adding wallpaper, wall treatments like DIY board and batten, and changing up fireplaces.
+We believe a lot of a home’s personality lies in those little details!

 One detail we’ve always wanted to have was window trim.
-Our windows have always just had plain old drywall all the way around, but we knew they could feel a little more special with some trim around them – so when we tackled the dining room renovation, we decided to try it out.
+Our windows have always just had plain old drywall all the way around.
+We knew they could feel a little more special with some trim around them.
+So, when we tackled the dining room renovation, we decided to try it out.
 And, holy cow, did it ever make a difference!

-The best part about it was, it only took a couple of hours (for all 4 windows!) and was incredibly affordable.
-Why wouldn’t we do this on all the windows in the house?!
+The best part was it only took a couple of hours (for all 4 windows!).
+And, it was incredibly affordable.
+Why wouldn’t we add DIY window trim on all the windows in the house?!

 How To Trim a Window